 When I think of sprinkles, I think of birthday cakes.
+Like my cheery homemade sprinkle cake.
 Bright colorful dots assorted through soft, buttery confections.
 Pinks, blues, greens, and orange flecks of sugary beauty.
 No cake batter is complete without a hefty pour of sprinkles, in my opinion.

 The secret to the super soft texture is the egg yolk.
 Egg yolks give cookies a moist richness, without drying the finished cookie out.
 The reason why I didn’t use the egg white is because my first three batches had too much liquid with an entire egg added in – they spread too much and were too thin for my liking.